Hermiston Bankruptcy Lawyers

 Here is what to expect with the Oregon bankruptcy process:

-• Complete a credit counseling course within 60 days before filing
+• Complete a credit counseling course from an approved provider within 180 days before filing

-At each stage, we provide comprehensive support, from document preparation to court representation, addressing any questions you may have along the way.
+At each stage, our bankruptcy attorneys in Hermiston provide comprehensive support, from document preparation to court representation, addressing any questions you may have along the way.
 Our objective is to demystify the bankruptcy process, making it as straightforward and stress-free as possible.

 Understanding Bankruptcy Options